phoddie/node-red-mcu/readme.md

 ### BLE Scanner, Device, In, Out
 BLE Client support is based on [node-red-contrib-noble-bluetooth](https://github.com/clausbroch/node-red-contrib-noble-bluetooth).
 Install the nodes into the Node-RED editor, then configure and wire them as usual.

-The runtime implementation uses a draft of the ECMA-419 [GAP and GATT Clients](https://github.com/EcmaTC53/spec/blob/master/docs/tc53.md#bluetoothle-central) available starting in [Moddable SDK 5.9.0](https://github.com/Moddable-OpenSource/moddable/releases/tag/5.9.0) (Node-RED MCU Edition support requires at least commit 1bea8ad83750c0455ebb83e4ee5243d84e0745e1).
+The runtime implementation uses a draft of the ECMA-419 [GAP and GATT Clients](https://github.com/EcmaTC53/spec/blob/master/docs/tc53.md#bluetoothle-central) available starting in [Moddable SDK 5.10.0](https://github.com/Moddable-OpenSource/moddable/releases/tag/5.10.0).
 The implementation is currently available for the ESP32 family and macOS.

 There are a few details to be aware of: